ciarangriffin93/CGCarpentry/README.md

 This website was created as the first project for Code Institute's Full Stack Software Development course.
 It was built using HTML and CSS.
 I used Gitpod to write the code.

+## UX:

+* ## User stories:

+New User:

+* As a first-time user, I would like to find information about learning carpentry on the site.

+* As a first-time user, I would like to be able to contact the website and provide feedback for carpentry.

+* As a first-time user, I would like to see pictures of carpentry projects.

+* As a first-time user, I would like to see their social media links to assess their interest in carpentry.

+Returning User:

+* As a returning user, I would appreciate it if there were some new photos added to the website.

+* As a returning user, I would like to check if there are any new downloads available.

 ## Wirefrom:

 #### Desktop: